Best Tire Brands of 2022

 Consumer Reports test results reveal which companies make the best-performing tires

-Tire shoppers cite brand as a key factor when they're choosing a replacement tire to buy, based on our last survey of Consumer Reports members about tires.
-The leading purchase considerations: All-weather grip (50 percent), brand (47 percent), and manufacturer treadwear warranty (39 percent), according to the survey, which included almost 35,000 members.
+Tire shoppers cite brand as a key factor when they’re choosing a replacement tire to buy, based on our last survey of Consumer Reports members about tires.
+The leading purchase considerations: All-weather grip (54 percent), brand (43 percent), handling (40 percent), and manufacturer treadwear warranty (40 percent), according to the survey, of 15,945 members, who reported on their tire purchase and/or installation experiences.

 How We Test Tires

 Our tests measure performance in braking, comfort, handling, hydroplaning (when water gets between your tire and the pavement), noise, snow traction, and other important areas.
-We test braking on ice at a local skating rink (except for SUV and truck tires this year due to COVID-19 restrictions), and an outside lab assesses the rolling resistance of tires, which affects fuel economy.
+We test braking on ice at a local skating rink, and an outside lab assesses the rolling resistance of tires, which affects fuel economy.
 Plus, we evaluate tread life by driving thousands of miles on a road course in western Texas and use that information, along with the price we paid for the tire, to estimate a cost per 100 miles for each tire model.

 A tire must excel at performance and safety in our tests to earn a Consumer Reports recommendation.